-We have recently finished up a major overhaul on our Morgan 33' Out Island.
+In the early 2000's we finished up a major overhaul on our Morgan 33' Out Island.
 We love this boat!
 It has

 tons of room down below and is plenty big enough for the two of us.
 Being a 33' she is very easy to

 handle under sail and in traffic and docking situations.

 We purchased the boat from a couple that had lived aboard her for 10 years and had taken her to

 Venezuela and back.
 Since the fellow was 72, they decided to swallow the anchor and buy a house

 The overhaul was long overdue!
 Not being a "handy" fellow, the prior owner developed the fine knack of